 Read, Understand and Follow the Instructions in your D2L course.

-Read the Discussion question(s) for each Learning Plan.
+Read the Discussion question(s) for each Week.

-Complete the Assignment(s) in each Learning Plan.
+Complete the Assignment(s) in each Week.

 There may be times that you will need to do some additional reading to help support your thoughts and ideas in your discussions and assignments.